This story originally appeared as a feature in the 2024 Official Idaho Travel Guide.

 Portneuf Valley Brewing | Pocatello

-Penny Pink may lovingly call herself Idaho’s “grandmother of brewing,” but her legacy as the state’s first female brewer ensures that Portneuf Valley Brewing isn’t your grandma’s typical watering hole.
-When Pink and her husband moved to Idaho in 1986, she gifted him a homebrewing kit and then took over the operation when his first round exploded.
-“Once he discovered the broken glass all over his power tools, he said, ‘You are the one with a degree in microbiology and chemistry—you brew the beer!'” she laughs.
+Penny Pink may lovingly call herself Idaho’s “grandmother of brewing,” but as the state’s first female beer brewer, her legacy ensures that Portneuf Valley Brewing isn’t your grandma’s typical watering hole.
+When Pink and her husband moved to Idaho in 1986, she gifted him a homebrewing kit—then took over the operation after his first batch exploded.
+“Once he discovered the broken glass all over his power tools, he said, ‘You are the one with a degree in microbiology and chemistry—you brew the beer!’”
+Pink laughs.

-After building her first brewing system out of scrap metal in her driveway and bootstrapping her way into growing the business, Pink unveiled Portneuf Valley Brewing’s first commercial pour in July 1996.
+After building her first brewing system from scrap metal in her driveway and bootstrapping her way into business, Pink unveiled Portneuf Valley Brewing’s first commercial pour in July 1996.
 Today, the space is equal parts brewery, restaurant and community hub.
 While you might come for the atmosphere, live music and great food, the diverse beer lineup is undoubtedly the shining star.

-Of her flagship beers, Ligertown Lager and Belligerent Ass remain Pink’s personal favorites.
+Of her signature pours, Ligertown Lager and Belligerent Ass remain Pink’s personal favorites.
 Ligertown is a classic all-malt, all-American pilsner known for its balanced flavor and light body.
-Belligerent Ass is a nut brown ale that was lovingly named for her husband (a fact he’s quite proud of, Pink confirms).
-It is brewed from six types of malted barley and two varieties of hops that create a rich, well-rounded beer.
+Belligerent Ass, on the other hand, is a nut brown ale fondly named for her husband (a fact he’s quite proud of, Pink confirms).
+It’s made from six types of malted barley and two varieties of hops that create a rich, well-rounded beverage.

 Beth Bechtel & Hailey “Alex” Alexander